Mount McKirdy: Etymology

-The mountain's toponym was officially adopted September 8, 1975, by the Geographical Names Board of Canada, to honor Fulton Alexander McKirdy (1874–1960), an early settler in the Valemount area who staked the first homestead at the western base of the mountain along McKirdy Creek in 1906.
+The mountain's toponym was officially adopted on September 8, 1975, by the Geographical Names Board of Canada, to honor Fulton Alexander McKirdy (1874–1960), an early settler in the Valemount area who staked the first homestead at the western base of the mountain along McKirdy Creek in 1906.

 Climate

 Based on the Köppen climate classification, Mount McKirdy is located in a subarctic climate zone with cold, snowy winters, and mild summers.
 Winter temperatures can drop below −20 °C with wind chill factors below −30 °C.